[W]ant to escape the traditional tourism trail?

 Eco-tourism offers a unique opportunity for anyone planning a holiday to experience a different side of a country to the one usually seen.

-Whilst many head for the beach, eco-tourism holidays allow tourists a glimpse beyond traditional holiday destinations, embracing local communities, culture and unspoilt nature.
+While many head for the beach, eco-tourism holidays allow tourists to glimpse beyond traditional holiday destinations, embracing local communities, culture, and unspoiled nature.

-Efforts to reduce carbon footprint and ‘go green' has become increasingly popular worldwide and countries are gradually offering a wider choice of eco-tourism holidays to suit everyone.
+Efforts to reduce carbon footprint and ‘go green' have become increasingly popular worldwide, and countries are gradually offering a wider choice of eco-tourism holidays to suit everyone.

 More and more countries are introducing aspects of eco-tourism to tourists, bringing benefits to the countries visited and enhancing holiday experiences and memories.

-It allows tourists to venture into unspoilt scenery and closer to nature, on less travelled paths, for a new experience without fear of damaging the view and surroundings.
+It allows tourists to venture into unspoiled scenery and closer to nature, on less-traveled paths, for a new experience without fear of damaging the view and surroundings.

-Eco-tourism works in harmony with the environment, with a strong commitment to the protection of plants, animals, wildlife species, natural resources and scenery.
+Eco-tourism works in harmony with the environment, with a strong commitment to protecting plants, animals, wildlife species, natural resources, and scenery.

-To the tourist, this maybe a horse ride with friends along unspoilt beaches and secluded waters, touring mountains and lakes, watching a sunset from a less travelled vantage point or trekking through well-preserved forest or jungle into local communities.
+To the tourist, this may be a horse ride with friends along unspoiled beaches and secluded waters, touring mountains and lakes, watching a sunset from a less traveled vantage point, or trekking through well-preserved forest or jungle into local communities.

 In exchange, tourists often get the chance to admire local craftwork and take home original souvenirs from rural villages and communities, conserving the countries heritage.